kodify/technicaltest/README.md

 be glad to hear your comments!!

 There will be two small user stories we'll like you to implement on the test.
-If you had any doubt: INSERT WHAT TO DO HERE! ;)
+If you had any doubt make the assumptions you need, and just comment them as a comment on your pull request.

 ### What to deliver